cityofaustin/atd-knack-services/README.md

 #### `knack`

 This is the primary table which holds all knack records.
-Records are uniquely identified by the Knack application ID (`app_id`), the container ID (`container_id`) of the source Knack object or view, and the Knack record ID of the record.
+Records are uniquely identified by the Knack application ID (`app_id`), the container ID (`container_id`) of the source Knack object or view, and the Knack record ID (`record_id`) of the record.
+The entire raw Knack record data is stored as JSON in the `record` column.

 Note that although Knack record IDs are globally unique, this table may hold multiple copies of the same record, but with a different field set, because the same record may be sourced from different views. **You should always reference all primary key columns when reading from or writing data to this table.**